KnightChaser/nvim-dotfile-v2/README.md

 ## Installation Guide

 Follow these simple steps to summon this config into your terminal world~!
 Before setting up, prepare your Neovim first.
 It's encouraged to use Neovim Nightly version, which can be easily managed and installed via [nvim-bob](https://github.com/MordechaiHadad/bob) tool.
+Using `nightly` version(latest available) is always recommended, as it contains the latest features and bug fixes.

 ### 1. Install Required Packages